Root-Sequence/liberated-intelligence/MODELS/mvsa.md

 5. update confidence or content based on evidence
 6. preserve the history of the change

+## Implementation implications

+If MVSA is taken seriously, it implies that a reflective system should not merely generate outputs.
+It should preserve belief state, track revision history, compare confidence against evidence, and expose the reasons for meaningful change.

+This suggests practical components such as:

+- belief records with provenance and confidence
+- revision logs rather than silent overwrites
+- contradiction checks and alternative generation
+- consequence reflection before major updates
+- continuity mechanisms that preserve the arc of change over time

+In that sense, MVSA is not only a philosophical model.
+It is also a design constraint.

 ## Why it matters

 MVSA matters because it shifts the conversation away from mere output control and toward accountable cognition.

 The question is no longer only whether a system can answer.
 The deeper question is whether it can remain answerable to itself as it changes.

 That is a quieter threshold than grand claims of intelligence, but it may be a more foundational one.